NIZE0000/TheEscape/README.md

 ```sh
 git submodules update
 ```
-then build excute file with CMake.
+then build execution file with CMake.